fedor4ever/elf2e32_next/README.md

  - gets exported functions from DSO and store in DEF file
  - looking for new bad ELF files for testing
  - repacking existing E32 image
- - list global variables if `--dlldata` not specified for any targets except STDDLL and STDEXE
+ - list global variables if `--dlldata` not specified for any DLL target

 ## How fast:
 Running 3 times tests\sdk_all_app_builder.py: